State Police to Crack Down on Impaired, Reckless Driving over Thanksgiving Holiday

 The New York State Police will participate in a special traffic enforcement initiative to crack down on unsafe driving behaviors during the upcoming Thanksgiving holiday.
-The special traffic enforcement period runs from Saturday, November 23, 2024, through Sunday, December 1, 2024.
+The special traffic enforcement period runs through December 1.

 New York State Police Superintendent Steven G. James said, “A common threat on our roads that we continually fight is impaired and drunk driving.
 Traffic enforcement is imperative to everyone’s well-being and the goal of making this holiday a safe one.
 The New York State Police proudly joins our law enforcement partners in the ongoing effort to discourage, detect, and apprehend impaired and drunk drivers.”